Table of Contents

 What is Performance Management?

-Performance Management is a continuous process where managers and employees talk regularly to review job roles, expectations, performance, and growth plans.
+Performance Management is an ongoing process where Managers and employees talk regularly to review job roles, expectations, performance, and growth plans.
 Its goal is to help employees do their best, ensure their work supports the company’s goals, and create a positive and satisfying workplace for everyone.

 Unlike old-style annual reviews, modern Performance Management is continuous.
 It focuses on setting clear goals and providing regular feedback.
 Also, improving skills, and recognising achievements.
 The aim is to create a system where employees understand their role, stay motivated, and perform effectively.